Writer. Researcher. Analyst.

 In 2016, I joined a Yazidi nonprofit to assist with research, writing, and editing, and worked on location near Mosul.
 I also aided local staff in addressing a UN audit of financial assistance programs.
 While in Iraq, I worked directly with the displaced Yazidi community, both teaching volunteers about working with children with trauma and aiding women who had escaped ISIS captivity with the NGO Yuva, with whom I volunteer to this day.

-Looking forward, I would particularly like to apply my research, writing, and analysis skills to conduct quantitative and qualitative analysis and produce short- and long-form research papers exploring a diverse host of geopolitical topics.
+Looking forward, I would particularly like to apply my research, writing, and analysis skills to conduct quantitative and qualitative analysis and produce short- and long-form research exploring a diverse host of geopolitical topics.

 Skills